Forecasters say home price increases to be at "pre-bubble" levels next year; no impact by change in MID

 Want to know how your St Louis home stacks up to other cities around the world?

-st-louis-realtor-I’m sure I’m not the only person in St. Louis that has thought about what it would be like to move to New York, Los Angeles or even Paris or Madrid.
+I’m sure I’m not the only person in St. Louis that has thought about what it would be like to move to New York, Los Angeles or even Paris or Madrid.
 If you are another dreamer like me, you will enjoy the widget below that will let you see what your money will buy you in terms of housing (gas, a movie, McDonalds combo meal and a few other things as well) in 30+ international destinations.
+Continue Reading →

 Report says housing market recovery to be led by demand by investors for rental property

-dennis-norman-st-louis-realtor-According to a new report, The Shifting Nature of U.S. Housing Demand, by The Demand Institute, average home prices will increase by up to 1 percent in the second half of 2012.
+According to a new report, The Shifting Nature of U.S. Housing Demand, by The Demand Institute, average home prices will increase by up to 1 percent in the second half of 2012.
 By 2014, home prices will increase by as much as 2.5 percent.
 From 2015 to 2017, the study projects annual increases between 3 and 4 percent.
-Since the real estate market is very local, it is not surprising that the report says this recovery will not be uniform across the country, and the strongest markets could capture average gains of 5 percent or more in the coming years.
-Continue reading “Report says housing market recovery to be led by demand by investors for rental property
+This recovery will not be uniform across the country, and the strongest markets could capture average gains of 5 percent or more in the coming years.
+Continue Reading →

 Report shows For Every Two Homes Available for Sale, There Is One in the "Shadow"